opioiddatalab/drugchecking/datasets/README.md

 There are two results files, `analysis_dataset.*` and `lab_detail.*`.
 They are provided in Stata, Excel, SAS, and CSV (tab-separated) formats.
 The `sampleid` variable links the datasets.<br>

 The file `analysis_dataset.*` contains one row for each sample.
 It includes the characteristics that were reported on the card, and handy pre-processed variables to aid data analysis and visualization.
-The variable convention allows the analyst to quickly tabulate how many samples contained fentanyl, for example in Stata:
+The variable convention allows the analyst to quickly generate a time-series of how many samples contained fentanyl, for example in Stata:

 ```
 table date if lab_fentany_any==1